secretstartups/handbook/content/handbook/hiring/talent-acquisition-framework/ces-contract-processes.md

 1. Life Insurance Coverage - For Mexico Hires, Please select "Life/ADD Insurance of 350 MXN (~18 USD)".
 For more details on benefits for team members who are contracted through Remote.
 Click [here]({{< ref "remote-com#brazil" >}}).
 If there are any questions, these should be directed to help@remote.com.
 1. Click on the benefits acknowledgement and continue
-1. You be will be on the ‘billing cycle’ page.
+1. You be will be on the 'billing cycle' page.
 1. Click on yearly billing cycle and click continue.
 1. You will now be able to review all the candidate and contract details, you are able to edit them should you wish.
-1. Once you have reviewed, and everything is in order, click ‘invite now’.
+1. Once you have reviewed, and everything is in order, click 'invite now'.
 1. Your candidate has been submitted successfully.
 You are able to see the progress on the Remote homepage.

 ## How to add the New Hire to the Papaya platform

 1. Log into the [Papaya](https://gitlab.papayaglobal.com/backoffice/org/1826/dashboard) platform
-1. Click the ‘add worker’ tab on the top right side of the page
+1. Click the 'add worker' tab on the top right side of the page
-1. Click ‘create new request’ under the EOR worker block
+1. Click 'create new request' under the EOR worker block
 1. Select the candidates country on the drop down
 1. Click next
-1. You be will be on the ‘worker details’ page - fill in the candidates details
+1. You be will be on the 'worker details' page - fill in the candidates details
 1. Please ignore the following: Company ID
 1. Click next
-1. You will now be on the ‘employment terms’ page - fill in the details
+1. You will now be on the 'employment terms' page - fill in the details
 1. Please ignore the following: expected end date in the case of an indefinite contract & the organizational attributes
 1. Click continue
-1. You will be on the ‘contract compensation’ page - fill in the contract details
+1. You will be on the 'contract compensation' page - fill in the contract details
 1. Please ignore the following: allowances & miscellaneous
 1. Under contract terms, select the mandatory requirements by local law tabs for all
 1. Click next
-1. You will be on the ‘initial employment terms letter’ page - fill in the contract details
+1. You will be on the 'initial employment terms letter' page - fill in the contract details
-1. Should papaya send the candidate the initial employment terms letter prior to the contract - click ‘yes’
+1. Should papaya send the candidate the initial employment terms letter prior to the contract - click 'yes'
 1. Click next
 1. You will now be able to review all the candidate and contract details, you are able to edit them should you wish.
 1. Select all the term of the consent clause
-1. When should papaya contact the worker - select ‘as soon as possible’
+1. When should papaya contact the worker - select 'as soon as possible'
 1. Click submit
 1. Your candidate has been submitted successfully.
 You will be redirected to the papaya homepage